 Summary (100 words)

-We identify the impact of parasitic light absorption on tandem cells based on high-efficiency c-Si solar cells.
+Tandem cells based on high-efficiency c-Si solar cells can potentially lead to much higher solar cell efficiencies and lower costs of solar energy.
 Using simple analytical models we present key design parameters for optimising light distribution in these devices.
 Low-pass intermediate reflectors are observed to be detrimental to tandem performance, and single-pass absorption is identified to be preferable to Lambertian light trapping with losses.
 We present detailed Figure of Merit calculations for various light trapping mechanisms, outline a broad overview of top cell requirements to reach specific target efficiencies, and identify key design parameters that will enable the field to get there.